2030 - Resilience

 Listening and taking concerns seriously - the first step to resilience

+What image of the year 2050 do children alive today have?
+The natural state of young children is one of optimism, hyper-optimism in the youngest, but this tends to decline into adolescence because negative experiences register more strongly than positive ones.
 We are going to have to talk to children.
 For the first quarter century of the new millennium, I avoided doing that because dystopian environmentalism received a very bad press during the 1990s.
 Children, I thought, should at least have a happy and carefree childhood for as long as that can last into adolescence.
 Such a position is no longer tenable if it ever was.
 Research is now showing that children and adolescents are beginning to suffer from growing and potentially damaging levels of anxiety and distress about what they imagine coming decades hold for them.
 The immediate cause of this distress is not being listened to and not having their concerns taken seriously by those close to them.
 The perception of insufficient action by governments also figured prominently, particularly in non-democratic regimes and in the poorer nations of the global south.

 Learning from adolescents who already live further down the highway to hell